Buy-to-let | R-Z

 - The applicant must have owned the property for a minimum of 6 months before a re-mortgage will be considered

-- All lending on New Build Properties, including newly converted properties (first registration of the property was 2 or fewer years ago), MUST be restricted to 75% LTV
+- Lending on new build properties, including newly converted properties (first registration of the property was 2 or fewer years ago) is restricted to £500k for up to 75% LTV and £1m for 60% LTV and below.

 - The applicant must always complete the appropriate application/online submission and detail the purpose of any capital raising required